Coarse fishing & fly fishing for coarse fish at St. Tinney

 Check availability & book

 SEARCH TIP: If you cannot find availability try starting your search on a Saturday.
-Our cottage, lodge & caravan accommodation is let out on a Saturday to Saturday 7 night basis from 19th March 2016 to the 29th October 2016.
-Outside of these dates, we offer short breaks of three nights or more starting on any day.
-Our camping fields are open from the 27th May to the 12th September 2016.
+Our cottage, lodge & caravan accommodation is let out on a Saturday to Saturday 7 night basis to the 29th October 2016.
+From the 29th October 2016 to 1st April 2017, we offer short breaks of three nights or more starting on any day.
+Our camping fields are open from the 26th May 2017 to the 3rd September 2017.